IP-CAM/Delete-unused-images-from-Directory-Opencart-v.3.x/README.md

 Needless Image (Opencart module)
 ================================

-**Needless Image** is a module for Opencart.
-It can help you to delete all unused images from the "image/data" directory and its children.
+**Needless Image** is a module for Opencart 3.0.x.x.
+It can help you to delete all unused images from the "image/catalog" directory and its children.